Flow Chord Pad

 - Genre overrides — when a genre profile is active, its custom transition table replaces the defaults.
 Jazz emphasizes tritone substitutions and secondary dominants.
 Blues favors I-IV-V with dominant sevenths.

 The result is sorted into three tiers (Good, Neutral, Poor) and mapped to green/yellow/red.
+The chord positions never move — only the colors change.

 Integration with Other Editors